 Events, birthdays and anniversaries for 13 February

-1692: The Massacre of Glencoe, in which 34 men, two women and two children, members of the Macdonald clan, were slaughtered by Campbells on government orders after inadvertent failure of clan chief to sign allegiance to William III.
+1692: The Massacre of Glencoe, in which 34 men, two women and two children, all from clan Macdonald, were killed by Campbells and others on state orders after the clan chief failed to sign allegiance to William III.

 1931: Scottish Youth Hostels Association was formed.